-Some people think experience is the only way to gain wisdom.
-However, this is true only if you can learn the proper lesson.
+Some people think experience is the only way to gain wisdom, however, this is true only if you can learn the proper lesson.
 Experience is the most painful way, but sometimes it’s the only way you get the message of life’s essential instruction.
 Some people keep repeating the same bad experiences, and they still don’t get the lesson.
+(3)

 Here’s another opinion.
 Confucius says thinking is the noblest option.
-So, you can increase your wisdom through thinking and contemplating.
+So you can increase your wisdom through thinking and contemplating.
 Then the second option is by observing others.
-You have to be careful not to follow the bad examples.
-Otherwise, you will end up gaining this knowledge through unpleasant experiences.
+Be careful not to follow the bad example, otherwise, you will end up gaining this knowledge through unpleasant experiences.